Skip to main content Skip to footer

 Project-level tracking feeds directly into portfolio-level results.
 Data collected by project managers (costs, milestones, quality metrics) rolls up into the portfolio dashboard.

-This allows leadership to see if the portfolio is on track to deliver the expected ROI.
-Without accurate project data, portfolio decisions are based on guesswork. monday work management facilitates this by rolling up activity-level data into high-level portfolio views automatically, giving executives real-time visibility without manual reporting.
+Without accurate project data, portfolio decisions are based on guesswork. monday work management helps by rolling up activity-level data into high-level portfolio views automatically, giving executives real-time visibility without manual reporting.

-Four steps to transition from project manager to portfolio manager
+4 steps to transition from project manager to portfolio manager

 For project managers looking to elevate their career, moving into portfolio management requires a shift in mindset from “how” to “why.”
-The following steps provide a roadmap for this transition, helping you develop the strategic perspective and skills needed for portfolio-level responsibilities.

-Step 1: develop strategic thinking skills
+Step 1: Develop strategic thinking skills

 Project managers must learn to look beyond immediate deadlines and understand broader business context.
 This involves asking questions about how projects impact the company’s bottom line, market position, or long-term goals.